aaron-schroeder/spatialfriend/README.md

 ### Complete

-- Create Python package.
+- Create package on PyPi.
 - Implement an algorithm to smooth noisy elevation data.
-- Implement a series of tests to ensure functionality as development progresses.
-- Streamline input so user can be more hands-off.
+- Implement (some) tests.

+#### Elevation and grade algorithms

+- :tada: Publish a separate repo called [`py-elevation`](https://github.com/aaron-schroeder/py-elevation), which takes over for this repo and will be the location of continuing development.

+#### Elevation data

+- :tada: Publish a separate repo called [`py-elevationquery`](https://github.com/aaron-schroeder/elevation-query), which takes over the elevation-from-GPS role of this repo and will be the location of continuing development.

 ### Current Activities